 So don’t reduce social media to the vendors, like Facebook, Twitter, YouTube, and Pinterest, (as wonderful as they are) who provide the mechanisms for these changes.
 It’s more important to look at the underlying effects.
 How is it changing shopping?
 How is it changing raising a family?
 How is it changing communications, collecting information, conversations about our health, our politics, our understanding of the world?

 We can feel how the world has changed.
-And it’s changing for the better — better for shopping, recommendations, and reviews, better for planning your next adventure, better for connecting with friends and family — all of which is better for marketing.
+And it’s changing for the better — better for shopping, recommendations, and reviews, better for planning your next adventure, better for connecting with friends and family — all of which is better for social marketing.
 Social marketing has become an essential tool for sharing and enriching every brand story, creating a community of evangelists and champions.